Resend vs SendGrid in 2026: What the Comparisons Leave Out

 Dreamlit

-Dreamlit connects directly to your Postgres database and watches for changes.
+Dreamlit securely connects to your Postgres database and reacts to changes.
 When something happens (a new row, an updated field, a status change), Dreamlit triggers workflows automatically.
 Describe what you want in plain English, and the Workflow Agent generates the trigger logic, email template, and copy.

 No API keys.
 No webhooks.
 No email code in your app.